 By 1997, the Harris family closed the Quest School and moved on, returning the abused land and buildings to Bob and Rox Hedges.

 Pete and Jen

-Pete and Jen are a San Francisco duo that tried to buy Bear Wallow from Bob and Rox in about 1998, after the Quest School closed.
+Pete and Jen were a San Francisco duo that tried to buy Bear Wallow from Bob and Rox in about 1998, after the Quest School closed.
 The couple wanted to start a retreat center on the property, and tried to round up a group of friends to co-invest in the project.
 Jen was working to facilitate retreats for non-profit organizations, so she knew first hand that there was a strong need for retreat centers in Northern California, and especially for places at the more affordable end of the rate scale.
 Pete and Jen worked out a deal with Bob and got the property in escrow.
 Next they began to come up on weekends and work hard to fix up the buildings as much as possible in order to show possible investors the potential of the place.
 They removed the trashed linoleum from the dining room floor, and did some interior painting.
 In the end, Pete and Jen could not find enough investor dollars and Bob put the property back on the market.

 The Amanae Foundation